vigneshc1202/Caduceus/README.md

 👥 Join a Thriving Community: Connect with patients, collaborate with fellow healthcare professionals, and foster a supportive network within the Caduceus community.

+### Top App features

+• Automatic login: Allows users to login to thier account easily without entering their credentials multiple times for accessing their data.
+• Automatic logout: Provides security and allows the user to remember the password by Auto-signout from their account after a certain time.
+• Accessible on multiple devices: The app can run on any device like Anddoid, iOS, Windows, Linux, MacOS, Tablet etc.

 ### 🎉 **Why Choose Caduceus?**

 🔐 Security First: Your health data is precious.
 Caduceus ensures top-notch security measures to protect your sensitive information.